 The line number is only available when the program was compiled with debugging information.

 Any other trip numbers that appear are either generated by the drive itself or the DPL program.

-Last week we had a customer who was running a RNC 16 STAR 1990 vintage machine which failed so he decided to replace the main A16B-1010-0280 mother board.
-His original problem was that he was receiving a 401 [VRDY Off] Error which then led into a 911 Error.
-When he replaced the A16B-1010-0280 mother board, the machine would go directly to the 911 Error.
+Last week we had a customer who was running an RNC 16 STAR 1990 vintage machine which failed so he decided to replace the main A16B-1010-0280 motherboard.
+His original problem was that he was receiving a 401 [VRDY Off] Error which then led to a 911 Error.
+When he replaced the A16B-1010-0280 motherboard, the machine would go directly to the 911 Error.